jacobserfaty/Soybean-Classification-Model/README.md

 ### Introduction
 "Good seed is the foundation of good crops." - Norman Borlaug

 Welcome to the Soybean Seed CNN Classification Model project!
 This project focuses on improving the efficiency of agricultural tech businesses by enhancing the quality of soybean seeds.
 High-quality soybean seeds have the potential to result in increased crop yield, resist common soybean diseases and pests, and possess desirable genetic traits like tolerance to specific environmental conditions.
-This README provides an overview of the project, its goals, data, modeling, business recommendations, and potential model improvements.

 ### Business Understanding
 Our goal is to enhance agricultural tech businesses by improving the quality of the soybean seeds they use.
 To achieve this, we aim to: